govons99/KUKA_DAR/README.md

 ## Observer design

-The DAR framework ahs been used to design a full-state observer.
+The DAR framework has been used to design a full-state observer.

 Several gains for the observer have been designed, corresponding to different decay ratios $\tau_2$